Starting the new tax year on the right footing

 14. Gift income to a spouse: Transfer income-generating assets to a lower-earning spouse to potentially reduce your overall tax liability – although such transfers must be on an ‘outright and unconditional’ basis.

-15. Utilise your dividend allowance: Use the £500 tax-free dividend allowance before the end of the tax year.
+15. Utilise your dividend allowance: Use the £500 tax-free dividend allowance before the tax year end.

 16. Rental income optimisation: Deduct legitimate expenses, or transfer rental income to a spouse if advantageous.